Forth Valleys only multi award winning roofing company

 2. Spray Foam Insulation

 Polyurethane spray foam insulation provides an air-tight seal and impressive thermal performance, reducing energy consumption and lowering utility bills.
 As spray foam insulation is applied directly to the roof structure, it eliminates the need for ventilation and prevents condensation.
-However, it is more expensive than other insulation options and must be installed by a professional.
+However, it is more expensive than other insulation options and must be installed by a professional following the lead sheet association details to ensure proper roofing standards are met.

 3. Mineral Wool Insulation